scarborough-courtney/ohimanual/tutorials/toolbox_manual/using_the_ohi_toolbox_app.md

 ## Calculate Page
 The Calculate page is used to calculate the Index.
-If the user is only exploring the results from the global assessment and followed the Toolbox App [installation](http://ohi-science.org/pages/install.html) (Step 1a and 2a), then the files responsible for the default 2013 global results, containing the code and data files, are automatically downloaded onto the user’s computer.
+If the user is only exploring the results from the global assessment and followed the Toolbox App [installation](http://ohi-science.org/pages/install.html), then the files responsible for the default 2013 global results, containing the code and data files, are automatically downloaded onto the user’s computer.
 The Calculate page displays the “Scenario path” in the user’s home directory where the folders are located.

 ![alt text](zfig_calculate_view.png)

 The Calculate Page  will also be used for the regional assessment to incorporate new data and/or model equations into the App and calculate the overall Index for different study areas.
-To do so will require working with the software program R and understanding the framework and files that are operating behind-the-scenes of the App (See: Step_4 and Step_5).
+To do so will require working with the software program R and understanding the framework and files that are operating behind-the-scenes of the App.
 In this case, the "Scenario path" will be:

 > ~/github/ohi-[assessment]